nextstrain/nextclade/docs/user/algorithm/05-mutation-calling.md

 ### Arbitrary node search and relative mutations

-Additionally to the built-in search for clade founder nodes (see above), [dataset](../datasets.md) authors may define criteria for an arbitrary nodes of interest on the [reference tree](../input-files/04-reference-tree.md).
+In addition to the built-in search for clade founder nodes (see above), [dataset](../datasets.md) authors may define criteria for arbitrary nodes of interest on the [reference tree](../input-files/04-reference-tree.md).
 Nextclade will then search these nodes, similarly to how it finds clade founder nodes, and will calculate mutations relative to each of these nodes.

 This could be useful, for example, for comparing sequences to the vaccine strains.